Progressive Myoclonic & Reflex Epilepsies

 - Pharmacotherapy: VPA most effective for photosensitive IGE; LEV reduces PPR; CLB as adjunct

-- Natural history: PPR often decreases after 3rd decade, particularly in women
+- Natural history: PPR decreases after 3rd decade, though may persist longer in women

 Pokemon Incident (1997)